 We have a wooden floor covering most of our house, cleaned with spray and some cleaning slippers!

 Literally, there are TONS of things you can create together!

-You could create a rewards chart together, so they can figure out their own rewards.
-Creating their own rewards will help to embed the whole ‘reward process’ in their brains, because they when you get them to think of the end goal, it is much easier to get them to behave!
+You could create a rewards chart together so that they can figure out their own rewards.
+Creating their own rewards will help embed the whole ‘reward process’ in their brains because when you get them to think of the end goal, it is much easier to get them to behave!

 7. Build a Fort

 We all have some old sheets around the house somewhere, right?